NGC 1579 – “The Northern Trifid” Reflection Nebula in Perseus

 Faint and very diffuse with a brighter oval shaped middle.
 The texture is somewhat mottled and uneven, and at least two dark lanes can be seen with averted vision (see sketch).
 The nebula has very uneven edges which fade very gradually outwards.
 A 12M star lies just to the NE, and a group of four stars to the south make the shape of a dipper.
 This is a most interesting object which seems to be overlooked by many amateurs.
 The following sketch was made using a 5 x 8 blank notecard, a No. 2 pencil, and an eraser.
 The color was inverted using a scanner…

-The following 80mm f/5 refractor was a gift to me by my son, Brad.
-I enjoy using this telescope when time is limited and for brighter deep-sky objects.
+The following 80mm f/5 refractor was a birthday gift to me from my son, Brad…so this is a special telescope.

 NGC 7789, Open Cluster in Cassiopeia: Location of observation: From my moderately light polluted backyard in Western North Carolina